RamonZwaan/metapepview/docs/experiment-evaluation.md

 - A low number of DB search matches combined with a large number of (high confidence) *de novo* identifications may be due to the use of a database for DB search that does not represent the metaproteome of the sample well.
 Also, presence of high confidence *de novo only* peptides (peptides that were not identified from DB search matching) implies that.

 !!! note
     The numbers/fractions of DB search matches and *de novo* identifications that may be considered acceptable vary greatly between the type of samples and analysis conditions.
-Therefore, it is important that the benchmark dataset comprise experiments similar to the analysed sample.
+Therefore, it is important that the reference dataset comprise experiments similar to the analysed sample.